 - Ticketing for the participants

-The types of activities or events that require an EIPS Permit include:
+The types of events that require an EIPS Permit include:

 - Health, fitness and sports (but not seasonal sports booked on sports grounds)